ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Local Endpoint: The Local Endpoint represents the application's identifier for itself that it uses for transport connections.
 For example, a local IP address and port.

 * Path Selection Properties: The Path Selection Properties consist of the options that an application can set to influence the selection of paths between the local and remote systems.
 These options can take  the form of requirements, prohibitions, or preferences.
-Examples of options that influence path selection include the interface type (such as a Wi-Fi Ethernet connection, or a Cellular LTE connection), characteristics of the path that are locally known like Maximum Transmission Unit (MTU) or discovered like Path MTU (PMTU), or predicted based on cached information like expected throughput or latency.
+Examples of options that influence path selection include the interface type (such as a Wi-Fi Ethernet connection, or a Cellular LTE connection), characteristics of the path that are locally known like the Maximum Transmission Unit (MTU) or discovered like the Path MTU (PMTU), or predicted based on cached information like expected throughput or latency.

 * Protocol Selection Properties: The Protocol Selection Properties consist of the options that an application can set to influence the selection of transport protocol, or to configure the behavior of generic transport protocol features.
 These options can take the form of requirements, prohibitions, and preferences.
 Examples include reliability, service class, multipath support, and fast open support.